-3. To re-elect Mr Lyn Hian Woon, retiring by rotation pursuant to Regulation 91 of the Constitution of the Company and who, being eligible, offers himself for re-election.
+To re-elect Mr Teo Chee Seng who is retiring pursuant to Regulation 91 of the Constitution of the Company and being eligible, offers himself for re-election.
+[See explanatory note (d)]

-4. To approve the payment of Directors' fees of \$\$305,000 for the financial year ended 30 September 2022 (FY2021: \$\$305,712).
+6. To approve the payment of Directors' fees of \$\$307,788 for the financial year ended 30 September 2023 (FY2022: S\$305,000).

-5. To re-appoint Messrs BDO LLP as the Auditors of the Company and to authorise the Directors to fix their remuneration.
+To re-appoint Messrs BDO LLP as the Auditors of the Company and to authorise the Directors to fix their remuneration.

-6. To transact any other ordinary business which may properly be transacted at an Annual General Meeting.
+To transact any other ordinary business which may properly be transacted at an Annual General Meeting.